eitan9611/DBProject/README.md

 ### ⑤ Procedure 2:

 * Description:
-  This procedure loops through all equipment items and checks whether each one has been inspected in the last 180 days.
-If not, it sets its safety\_status to 'Pending'.
-Demonstrates use of implicit cursors, loops, conditionals, and DML.
+This procedure finds all malfunctions reported more than 180 days ago and updates their equipment and malfunction status to "Fixed".
+It loops through the results, performs two UPDATE statements for each record, and prints a notice.
+If an error occurs during the update, it catches the exception and prints an error message.
+The procedure uses an implicit cursor, DML operations, exception handling, and a record variable.

 * Code: